 This is when selling to one of the companies that buy houses in Missouri could come in handy.
-Unlike traditional real estate transactions involving hiring a real estate agent, paying a significant agent commission, showing the house, and waiting for the perfect buyer to come along, selling to cash home buyers in Kansas City is simpler.
+Unlike traditional real estate transactions involving hiring a real estate agent, paying a significant agent commission, showing the house, and waiting for the perfect buyer, selling to cash home buyers in Kansas City is simpler.

-If you were to sell your house for cash to a local home buying company like KC Property Connection, you could sell the home as-is, make no repairs, avoid costly realtor commissions and months of uncertainty.
-They can make you an all-cash offer for your rental property within 24-hours and close in as little as 7-days.
+If you were to sell your house for cash to a local home buying company like KC Property Connection, you could sell the home as-is, make no repairs, and avoid costly realtor commissions and months of uncertainty.
+They can make you an all-cash offer for your rental property within 24 hours and close in as little as 7-days.
 No agent fees included.

 How to Sell Your House with Tenants Attached

 If you’re still on the fence about selling to a home buying company, there are other ways you can try to sell your rental property, including selling it to your tenants.
-Below we’ll discuss the option of selling to your tenants and also the two most important steps when selling your house with tenants: informing the tenants of notice of sale and informing the buyers of renters attached.
+Below we’ll discuss the option of selling to your tenants and the two most important steps when selling your house: informing the tenants of the notice of sale and informing the buyers of the renters attached.

 Sell to Tenants

-There is another option for selling a house with renters included- sell directly to the tenants themselves!
+Another option for selling a house with renters included is to sell directly to the tenants themselves!
 If you’ve experienced good rapport with your current tenant, this may be something that would work out well for all involved.
 Of course, there will need to be a few legalities that need to be worked out, such as their ability to afford the home and how much they are willing to pay.

 Be sure you talk about all of this ahead of time, so everyone involved does not have any surprises!
-If your tenants can’t meet these criteria or simply don’t want the home, then you may want to think about other options.
+If your tenants can’t meet these criteria or simply don’t want the home, you may want to consider other options.

 Informing Tenants of Notice of Sale

-If your renters do not wish to purchase the home, they will need to be informed that their landlord intends on selling.
+If your renters do not wish to purchase the home, they will need to be informed that their landlord intends to sell.
 You can give your renters a 30-60 day notice of sale when you choose to sell the property.

-If they do not intend on purchasing the home, you can also offer cash for keys to encourage your tenants to move out.
+If they do not intend to purchase the home, you can offer cash for keys to encourage your tenants to move out.
 However, if they decide to stay, once the sale is finalized, a notice will have to be given with the new landlord’s information and how the deposit will be transferred.